Moupali/spring-xml-demo/README.md

 Create a spring-xml-demo repo and push the code to master branch.

-Task 4:
-From the autowire-xml branch of spring-xml-demo repo create an aware-interface branch.
-Implement ApplicationContextAware, BeanFactoryAware, BeanNameAware in the Movie class and print out their results.
-Push the code to aware-interface branch.

 Task 5:
 From the aware-interface branch of spring-xml-demo repo create a bean-lifecycle